-Unless otherwise indicated, all references to "U.S. dollars," "USD," "dollars," "US\$" and "\$" in this prospectus supplement are to the lawful currency of the United States of America and references to "Euro," "EUR," and " $\mathfrak{E}$ " are to the single currency of the member states of the European Union participating in the European Monetary Union.
+Unless otherwise indicated, all references to "U.S. dollars," "USD," "dollars," "US\$" and "\$" in this prospectus supplement are to the lawful currency of the United States of America and references to "Euro," "EUR," and "€" are to the lawful currency of the Netherlands.